OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 }
 ```

+> [!NOTE]
+> - The `showNotification` implementation is not shown in the sample code provided by this article.
+> For an example of how you might implement this function within your add-in, see the [~/SimpleDialogSampleWeb/Taskpane.js](https://github.com/OfficeDev/Office-Add-in-Dialog-API-Simple-Example/blob/master/SimpleDialogSampleWeb/Taskpane.js) file within the [Office Add-in Dialog API Example](https://github.com/OfficeDev/Office-Add-in-Dialog-API-Simple-Example) GitHub repository.

 ### Closing the dialog box

 You can implement a button in the dialog box that will close it.
 To do this, the click event handler for the button should use `messageParent` to tell the host page that the button has been clicked.
 The following is an example: